 4. Protect the wp-config.php file further

 The wp-config.php file contains information about installing WordPress, being your site’s most important element.
 Therefore, it must be the most protected from virtual attacks.

 Working on securing it further so that the file is inaccessible to attackers is quite simple.
 You just need to move the wp-config.php file to a higher level within your root directory.

 The WordPress architecture allows the server to access the file, even if it is elsewhere above in the system.
 Invaders won’t see it, but WordPress will.

-5. Increase the security of the wp-admin directory
+5. Increase the security of the wp-admin (or wp-login) directory

 Speaking of wp-admin, we must remember that it is the main directory of your WordPress site, so it can be completely corrupted if that part is breached.
-Therefore, try to protect it with a password so that only the site administrator can access it.
+Therefore, try to protect your wp-login.php with a password so that only the site administrator and the website owner can access it.